My 2024 Graphic Novel Recommendations

 Because I love drawing and good stories, I’m drawn to graphic novels.
 I appreciate the various styles of visual storytelling.
 And I love that they can be totally imaginative and out of this world, or depict real life stories.

-If you’re looking to get new perspectives on history, culture, and conflicts, I recommend The Faithful Spy (Hitler’s Germany), Palestine, Safe Area Gorazde (Bosnia), and Such a Lovely Little War (Vietnam), The Arab of the Future (Syria in the 80s), and This Country (rural Idaho).
+There are lots of great options in this genre, including The Faithful Spy (Hitler’s Germany), Palestine, Safe Area Gorazde (Bosnia), and Such a Lovely Little War (Vietnam), The Arab of the Future (Syria in the 80s), and This Country (rural Idaho).

 Shubeik Lubeik is a fantasy story based in Cairo where wishes can be bought and sold (and come in different levels of quality).
+While the concept is wild, how it plays out within cultural constraints makes for a great read.

 Ratings, If I Must